 Where to Stay in Miami Before a Cruise

-Choose Downtown when the cruise is the main event, Brickell when dinner and mainland convenience matter, Miami Beach when you arrive early enough for the beach, and the MIA area when the flight schedule is too tight for a real Miami night.
+Choose Downtown when the cruise morning is the priority, Brickell when dinner and mainland convenience matter, Miami Beach when you arrive early enough for actual beach time, and the MIA area when the flight schedule is too tight for a real Miami night.

 It keeps Downtown, Biscayne Bay, and PortMiami logic close together for the cruise morning.